wilsonmar/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

 ## Visual Studio for Mac #

-Be care following videos which are not applicable to the "2019" version:
+PROTIP: Avoid videos which are not applicable to the "2019" version:

    * <a target="_blank" href="https://www.youtube.com/watch?v=DS4zGjyo4Zs">VIDEO: Install when it was in Preview</a>  Jan 10, 2019.
    * <a target="_blank" href="https://www.youtube.com/watch?v=jUiuIAZt6Dw">Using Git with Visual Studio</a> Apr 7, 2017

+The following was written after <a target="_blank" href="https://devblogs.microsoft.com/visualstudio/visual-studio-2019-for-mac-is-now-available/">April 9, 2019 release</a>.

 ### &nbsp; &nbsp; &nbsp; Prerequites